dolanske/slider/README.md

 # Slider

 Woah wow whew slow down chief.
-You're telling me that in 2022 you are releasing another carousel slider?
+You're telling me that in 2022 you are releasing another slider?
 Honestly why don't you go and invent WordPress 2 while you're ✨ at it ✨.

-Anyway, here we go, vanilla js carousel slider.
+Anyway, here we go, vanilla js carousel/slider.
 Nothing special.
+Except it's very special because I made it.

 Start by preparing your HTML.